The-Balance-FFXIV/balance-static/content/jobs/melee/ninja/basic-guide.md

 &nbsp;

 The next example does NOT use **Mug** within Trick, and only ever single weaves.
-I also assume we have entered Trick at 90-95 Ninki here, allowing us to get 3 Bhavacakras within the window:
+I also assume we have entered Trick at 90-95 Ninki here, allowing us to get three Bhavacakras within the window:

 ![](/img/jobs/nin/even_3.png)

 &nbsp;

-This last example is if we enter Trick at 100 Ninki and are able to fit x4 Bhavacakras under Trick.
+This last example is if we enter Trick at 100 Ninki and are able to fit four Bhavacakras under Trick.
 Fitting x4 Bhavacakras under Trick is also possible at 90-95 Ninki, but requires swapping out a Raiju for an Aeolian Edge (only if available):

 ![](/img/jobs/nin/even_4.png)